 The number of guests is limited to 14, to create a warm and friendly atmosphere, and to ascertain that individual attention is given in the classes.

 The classes comprise of a series of asanas (physical postures), usually sustained for some time so that the body and its necessary actions can be observed within the posture, pranayama (breathing techniques), and meditation (sitting in silence, concentration techniques), through which awareness of the body and mind in the present moment and deep relaxation are practiced.

 Iyengar yoga was developed through the pioneering work of B.K.S.
 Iyengar, who freed the classical yoga postures (asanas) from their Indian mystique and with the use of props made them suitable for Westerners, who want to have a clear understanding of what happens in a yoga posture.
 A typical Iyengar yoga class focuses on precision of movement, correct alignment, and the study of the ‘muscle and mind’ actions and resistance necessary to enter a state of concentration.
 Breathing awareness is emphasized in every asana in order to deepen the experience.
 Through consistent practice the student overcomes physical and mental/emotional limits and develops a deep awareness of the body, power, control, patience and physical and mental harmony.

-Eugenia started practicing yoga in 2004, while studying Contemporary Dance in Scotland, after having studied Psychology in Athens and went on to receive an MSc in Sport Psychology in Wales.
+Eugenia started practicing yoga in 2004, while studying Contemporary Dance in Scotland, after having studied Psychology in Athens and receiving an MSc in Sport Psychology in Wales.
 She gained a Yoga Teacher qualification from the Sivananda Yoga Vedanta Centres in Spain in 2005 and in 2012 received her Iyengar yoga teaching certification, with Constantinos Giannetakis as her regular teacher.